 Each hotel draws on its specific location, which means Kimpton is ‘open to lots of different buildings, cities and neighbourhoods’.
-In Amsterdam, Bradley was presented with a particularly curious case: large 1980s buildings that encase smaller historical houses, one of which was the childhood home of Dutch playwright P.C.
+Bradley collaborated with London-based Michaelis Boyd on the Amsterdam project, and the team was presented with a particularly curious case: large 1980s buildings that encase smaller historical houses, one of which was the childhood home of Dutch playwright P.C.
 Hooft.

 As hospitality projects strive to become as local as possible (keep an eye out for Frame 118, released on 1 September, which delves deeper into the topic), we talk to Bradley about her approach as an outsider – and how the hotel experience is changing.